DanielJonesEB/engineerbetter.com/_drafts/anthropic-sympathy.markdown

   <figcaption style="font-size: .8em">Anthropic Sympathy delivered as a keynote at Cloud Foundry Summit Europe 2016</figcaption>
 </figure>

 <!--more-->

+_**Warning: this post is 4,000 words long**, and is a loose transcription of my keynote.
+If you've watched the video, then you won't gain much more by reading this._

+# TL;DR

+* Platforms allow self-sufficient product teams, which are more empathic and more productive
+* Self-service platforms allow us to move to small-batch feature-based workflows, exploiting the present bias
+* Deadlines make people less smart, less disciplined, and more forgetful
+* Continuously delivering the most important thing in the simplest way reduces technical debt and increases motivation

+Right, that's the provocative bold statements out of the way.
+Let's start this proper.

 # Silos Breed Apathy